outreachy-wasian/wikidata-authorBot/README.md

 - Is able to both add author item statements and detect existing author information and add missing info to it, as well as detecting slight difference by checking aliases and acronyms.

 # Things to improve/Future features:
-- Redundancy: manually has to check over all author items even when some of the author items have already been updated.
-Would be much faster to specific authors as already added to allow for much faster proceeding.
 - One-by-one API extraction: Unable to get a 'batch' set of author citations, which would reduce author calls considerably
 - Author name string default: Currently, if an author is not already on the Wikidata page, they are added an as author name string property as there is no clear way to definitively find a P50 page that corresponds to a citation's author through just their name.
 In the future, could be possible to extract ORCID IDs from the article.